tailwindlabs/tailwindui-react/README.md

 }
 ```

 The `Transition` component will render a `div` by default, but you can use the `as` prop to render a different element instead if needed.
-Any other HTML attributes (like `class`) can be added directly to the `Transition` the same way they would be to regular elements.
+Any other HTML attributes (like `className`) can be added directly to the `Transition` the same way they would be to regular elements.

 ```tsx
 import { Transition } from '@tailwindui/react'